-Considered by many to be the father of science fiction movies, this works was far ahead of its time.
+Considered by many to be the father of science fiction movies, this work was far ahead of its time.
 Due to political debate regarding the theme of the film, much of the original footage was cut and ultimately destroyed.
-The complete version was released to DVD after lost reels were found in an Argentinian museum in the early 2000’s.
+The complete version was released to DVD after lost reels were found in an Argentinian museum in the early 2000s.
 Today, the film is almost 95% complete.
 I suppose if you can recover any scraps from history it can be considered a win.

-And no, the picture isn’t from a movie.
+- And no, the picture isn’t from a movie.
 This metropolis is a rainy day in Paris.